Updated June 26th, 2020:

-A recent report published by the ECA Academy looks back over the last fiscal year (October 2018 to September 2019) to review the FDA warning letter trends among pharmaceutical manufacturers.
+A report published by the ECA Academy looks back over the last fiscal year (October 2018 to September 2019) to review the FDA warning letter trends among pharmaceutical manufacturers.

 Here, we’ve summarized this report’s findings, as well those detailed in another comprehensive research report published to Pharmaceutical Online, which examined drug inspection observational trends by analyzing publicly available data from fda.gov.